-- The V/T benefit must furnish all plan-covered services in its designated V/T service area(s), including all Medicare Parts A and B services and all mandatory and optional supplemental benefits, at in-network cost-sharing levels, consistent with Medicare access and availability requirements at 42 CFR §422.112; - The MAO must define the geographic areas within the United States and its territories where the V/T benefit is available: - The V/T benefit must be available to all plan enrollees covered by the benefit who are temporarily in the designated geographic areas where the V/T benefit is offered; - V/T benefits may not be offered outside the United States and its territories; and - Subject to CMS review and approval, an MAO may continue to designate an area where it is not able to form a network of direct-contracted providers as a covered V/T service area as long as the plan can ensure that its members have access to all covered services.
+- The V/T benefit must furnish all plan-covered services in its designated V/T service area(s), including all Medicare Parts A and B services and all mandatory and optional supplemental benefits, at in-network cost-sharing levels, consistent with Medicare access and availability requirements at 42 CFR §422.112; - The MAO must define the geographic areas within the United States and its territories where the V/T benefit is available; - The V/T benefit must be available to all plan enrollees covered by the benefit who are temporarily in the designated geographic areas where the V/T benefit is offered; - V/T benefits may not be offered outside the United States and its territories; and - Subject to compliance with Medicare access requirements and CMS review of bids and approval, an MAO may continue to designate an area where it is not able to form a network of direct-contracted providers as a covered V/T service area as long as the plan can ensure that its members have access to all covered services.

-Web- and Telephone-Based Technologies
+Web- and Telephone-Based Technologies Remote Access Technologies (including Web / Phone based technologies)

-MAOs and cost contractors may propose a supplemental benefit in which the process of diagnosing and treating some conditions includes the enrollee answering a series of questions online and/or via telephone.
-We want to ensure that this type of service will not be used as a substitute for an effective, ongoing doctor-patient relationship, but rather, will be supportive of that relationship and of efficient delivery of needed care.
+MAOs and cost contractors may propose a mandatory supplemental benefit in which the process of diagnosing and treating some conditions includes the enrollee answering a series of questions online and/or via telephone, as well as real time interactive audio and video technologies in which the enrollee may communicate with a contracted plan provider.
+MAOs must We want to ensure that this type of service will not be used as a substitute for an effective, ongoing doctor-patient relationship, but rather, will be supportive of that relationship and of efficient delivery of needed care.
 Plans offering such a benefit should ensure that:

-- Medical protocols are established and regularly updated based on relevant clinical guidelines and that prescribing and/or treatment recommendations are consistent with the State laws in the jurisdiction where the MAO operates and are within the provider's scope of practice; - When contacting the system, the enrollee is made aware that he or she is not required to use the system and can contact his/her plan provider directly, although perhaps at a later time; - The information provided by the enrolled beneficiary during the web- or phonebased process is directed to his/her PCP or other plan provider specified by the enrollee and will become part of the medical record; and

-A method and protocol for monitoring the use of the system by enrolled beneficiaries that will identify potential misuse and supplantation of appropriate PCP visits has been developed and is implemented for the contract year the benefit is offered.
+- Enrollees are not required to use remote access technologies but may choose to use those services; - Medical protocols are established and regularly updated based on relevant clinical guidelines and that prescribing and/or treatment recommendations are consistent with the State laws in the jurisdiction where the MAO operates and are within the provider's scope of practice; - When contacting the system, the enrollee is made aware that he or she is not required to use the system and if the technology is not real time and interactive with a plan provider, that he/she mayean contact his/her plan provider directly, although perhaps at a later time; - The information provided by the enrollees during the web- or phone-based process is directed to his/her PCP or other plan provider specified by the enrollee and will become part of the medical record; and - A method and protocol for monitoring the use of the system by enrollees will identify potential misuse and supplantation of appropriate PCP visits has been developed and is implemented for the contract year the benefit is offered.
 The MAO must provide CMS with this information upon request.